Purple Line (Namma Metro): Phase I

 Reach 1 was originally scheduled to begin operations in March 2010.
 After missing several deadlines, it was finally opened to the public on 20 October 2011 at 4 pm IST by Union Urban Development Minister Kamal Nath.
-There was an overwhelming response to the metro at the commencement of operations.
-As per BMRCL sources within first three days of operations, 169,019 people used the mass transit system.
+There was an overwhelming response to the metro at the commencement of operations; as per BMRCL sources, within the first three days of operations, 169,019 people used the mass transit system.
 At the end of the 4th day, about 200,000 passengers had already commuted on Namma Metro.
 Namma Metro's first 12-day cumulative revenue was ₹10 million.
 During the first month, about 1,325,000 people traveled by metro.
 On average, 41,390 people took the train every day, while the average daily revenue was ₹667,262.
 BMRC earned a revenue of ₹21 million in its first month of operation.
-However, average ridership during the first six months of operation was just 24,900 after the initial euphoria.
-BMRC earned a total of ₹66 million during the same period.
+However, average ridership during the first six months of operation was just 24,900 after the initial rush.
+BMRCL earned a total of ₹66 million during the same period.
 Namma Metro posted a profit of ₹4.1 million after almost one year of operating Reach I. BMRCL estimates that nearly 8 million passengers traveled on the system during its first year of operations.

-Reach 2 received clearance to start services (from Satish Kumar Mittal, Commissioner for Metro Rail Safety - CMRS) on 21 September 2015.
+Reach 2 received clearance to start services from Satish Kumar, the Commissioner for Metro Rail Safety, on 21 September 2015.
 Reach 2 was opened to the public on 16 November 2015.

 BMRCL applied for safety clearance to open the underground stretch in the third week of March 2016.
 The Commissioner for Railway Safety (CRS) granted clearance to begin operations on the underground section in the first week of April 2016.
 The underground section was inaugurated by Union Urban Development Minister M. Venkaiah Naidu, Chief Minister Siddaramaiah and other dignitaries at a ceremony at the Vidhana Soudha on 29 April 2016.
-The inaugural train through the underground section departed from Vidhana Soudha station at 6:35 PM.
-Namma metro was first driven through the underground section by Loco-pilot Pavithran.
-The section was opened to the public from 6 AM on 30 April 2016.
-Trains ran until 10 PM on the opening day, making 115 trips and transporting about 93,500 passengers, earning BMRCL a revenue of ₹35 lakh.
+The inaugural train through the underground section departed from Vidhana Soudha station at 6:35 pm.
+The section was opened to the public from 6 am on 30 April 2016.
+Trains ran until 10 pm on the opening day, making 115 trips and transporting about 93,500 passengers, earning BMRCL a revenue of ₹35 lakh.
 The following day, 120 trips were operated on the Purple line, transporting about 125,000 passengers.
 On the first two days of operation, after opening of the underground section, BMRCL collected over ₹7 million in revenues from the Purple Line.